DES

 Director Matti Mäntymäki

-associate professor, director
+professor, director

-Matti is an Professor of Information Systems Science at the Turku School of Economics.
+Matti is a Professor of Information Systems Science at the Turku School of Economics.
 He holds a D.Sc.
 (Econ. & Bus.
 Adm.) from the University of Turku.
 He is also an Adjunct Professor (Title of Docent) of Information Systems at the University of Oulu.

 He has published more than 100 peer-reviewed articles in outlets such as Information Systems Journal, International Journal of Information Management, Information Systems Frontiers, Technological Forecasting and Social Change, Journal of Systems and Software, Computers in Industry, Journal of Business Research, Computers in Human Behavior, Communications of AIS, and Internet Research, among others.